 Marryum Kahloon is an associate attorney in the New York office of Gibson, Dunn & Crutcher.
 She is a member of the Firm’s International Arbitration Practice Group.

-Ms. Kahloon specializes in international arbitration and public international law disputes.
+Ms. Kahloon has particular experience in international arbitration and public international law disputes.
 She has experience in a wide range of cross-border disputes.
 She has advised on cases before both the International Court Justice and the European Court of Human Rights.
-In addition, she has experience advising clients on cases under arbitration rules including the ICSID, UNCITRAL, and ICC Rules.
+In addition, she has experience advising clients on cases under arbitration rules including the ICSID, ICSID AF, UNCITRAL, HKIAC, SCC, and ICC Rules.

-Ms. Kahloon’s pro bono practice is focused on advising clients on issues of public international law and international human rights law.
+Ms. Kahloon’s pro bono practice focuses on advising clients on issues of public international law and international human rights law.
 Her experience includes drafting and submitting petitions to United Nations organs, working with international criminal tribunals, advising on treaty negotiations, and supporting non-governmental organizations with research and strategy.

 Ms. Kahloon is admitted to practice in New York, USA and in Queensland, Australia.